 1940: A 40-foot round timber tower was constructed, also a three-quarter mile spur trail to the lookout was constructed.
 (A History of the Siskiyou National Forest)

-1941: The lookout station was staffed 100 days, the reporting station was Agness Ranger Station.
+1941: The lookout station staffed 100 days, the reporting station was Agness Ranger Station.
 Communications were by early radio and forest line to West Coast Telephone Company line.

 National Geodetic Survey